MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-lza-data-example-architecture.md

 ### Dataflow

-The architecture design depicts a general approach to extending SAP solutions with Azure Data Services.
-This article describes the flow of SAP data from source SAP systems to several downstream targets, each serving a purpose in the Data journey in an Enterprise.
-These source SAP systems can, for example,  run either on-premises, with SAP RISE on Azure, or SAP on Azure VMs.
+The architecture design extends SAP solutions with Azure data services.
+This article describes the flow of SAP data from source SAP systems to downstream targets.
+Each target serves a purpose in the data journey for an enterprise.
+The source SAP systems can run on-premises with SAP RISE on Azure or SAP on Azure Virtual Machines.

-Azure Synapse Analytics is used to build a modern data platform to ingest, process, store, serve, and visualize data from various sources.
+Use Azure Synapse Analytics to build a modern data platform to ingest, process, store, serve, and visualize data from various sources.

-The dataflow can be defined with four main pieces:
+The following dataflow corresponds to the previous diagram:

-1. **Data sources:** A system must connect to a data source to enable data ingestion and analytics.
+1. **Data sources:** A system connects to a data source to enable data ingestion and analytics.
-1. **Data ingestion:** Using Azure Data Factory and Synapse pipelines enables data integration.
+1. **Data ingestion:** Azure Data Factory and Synapse pipelines enable data integration.
-1. **Data storage:** Azure provides Azure Data Lake Storage (ADLS) built on Azure Blob Storage for data storage.
+1. **Data storage:** Data is stored in Azure Data Lake Storage that's built on Azure Blob Storage.
-1. **Data transformation and consumption:** Data is transformed through various stages, and consumption is enabled through reports with Power BI, or through private endpoints allowing clients to access data securely over a Private Link.
+1. **Data transformation and consumption:** Data is transformed in stages, and consumption is enabled through reports with Power BI or through private endpoints that allow you to securely access data over a private link.
-1. **Data visualization and reporting:** Accessing reports and visualizing data can either be done through the Power BI service, or for example, using external applications.
+1. **Data visualization and reporting:** You can access reports and visualize data with the Power BI service or an external application.

 The below sections expand further on the dataflow.

 #### Data sources

-In the example architecture, data sources can include on-premises SQL servers, semi-structured data in, JSON, XML and log files, or other data warehouse systems.
+The data sources in this architecture can be on-premises SQL servers, semi-structured data in JSON, XML, and log files, or other data warehouse systems.
 The Synapse pipelines copy activities can then ingest this raw data.
-These source systems could be hosted on-premises, in any private or public cloud, or with SAP RISE subscriptions.
+These source systems are hosted on-premises, in a private or public cloud, or with SAP RISE subscriptions.

-SAP Online Transactional Data Processing (OLTP) or Online Analytical Processing (OLAP) systems constitute central repositories of business data and transactions.
+SAP Online Transactional Data Processing (OLTP) and Online Analytical Processing (OLAP) systems are central repositories of business data and transactions.
 Extraction is required to store and ingest into Azure to extract value and insights from the data residing in these business data repositories.

-With Azure services, integrations are possible no matter where the source is located.
-Depending on the hosted location, security controls, operations standards, bandwidth, and contractual obligations, the extraction configuration must be planned accordingly.
+With Azure services, you can integrate data from any source location.
+Plan the extraction configuration based on the hosted location, security controls, operations standards, bandwidth, and contractual obligations.

 #### Data ingestion

-In this example architecture, data is ingested using Synapse pipelines and processed in stages using the Synapse Spark pool and its Data Lake capabilities.
+In this architecture, data is ingested by using Synapse pipelines, and it's processed in stages by using the Data Lake capabilities of Synapse Spark pool.

-Azure Data Factory and Synapse pipelines support extracting data using the following SAP connectors.
+Azure Data Factory and Synapse pipelines extract data by using the following SAP connectors:

 - [SAP Business Warehouse Open Hub](/azure/data-factory/connector-sap-business-warehouse-open-hub)
 - [SAP Business Warehouse via MDX](/azure/data-factory/connector-sap-business-warehouse)